-Whether you got your credit cards on your college campus, got carried away on one too many shopping sprees or got hit hard by the recent economic downturn, you probably did some damage to your credit.
-The following tips will help you take steps to begin to repair it.
+A good credit score is essential for a variety of reasons.
+It can help you get a loan for a car or a house, find work, and even save money on your insurance premiums.
+Unfortunately, not everyone has excellent credit.
+Whether you got your credit cards on your college campus, got carried away on too many shopping sprees, or got hard hit by the recent economic downturn, you probably damaged your credit.
+The following tips will help you fix your credit score.

 Secured Credit Cards – The best way to obtain and fix your credit